Frequently Asked Questions ( FAQ )

 Florida Statute 193.052 requires that all tangible personal

-property be reported each year to the Property Appraiser’s Office.
+property be reported to the Property Appraiser’s Office.

 [ Back to Top ]